quangv/docs/src/doc/sampleapp/samples/inmobi.rst

 onDeviceReady() function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :envvar:`onDeviceReady()` includes :file:`inmobi.js` file when PhoneGap is fully loaded.
+The :envvar:`onDeviceReady()` includes :file:`inmobi.js` file when Core Cordova Plugins is fully loaded.
 Below is the JavaScript code of this function:

 ::